Virus vs Malware vs Ransomware: What's the Difference in 2024?

 In this article, we will explore each one in detail.
 We’ll explain the differences between them and show you how to stay safe.

 Viruses are malicious pieces of code that infect your device without your knowledge.
 They can affect your device's performance, delete files, send spam, and even corrupt your hard drive.
 They multiply and spread to other machines, often before you're aware of an infection.

 Malware is the general term for any program that is designed to damage, disrupt, or hack a device.
 Viruses and ransomware are malware.

-Ransomware are malicious programs that blocks access to your device until you pay a ransom fee to its creator.
+Ransomware is malicious programs that block access to your device until you pay a ransom fee to its creator.
 It is often very difficult and expensive to remove.

 What is a Virus?